stefan-hoeck/idris2-tutorial/src/Tutorial/Predicates.md

 way to figure out the *type* of the value at this position, because this will be the return type of our function.
-We can calculate this type by pattern matching on the schema and the `InSchema` proof at the same time:
+We can calculate this type by pattern matching on the schema and the `InSchema` proof at the same time (this is again a zero quantity function, because we only plan to use this in function signatures):

 ```idris
 0 ColumnType : {ss : Schema} -> InSchema n ss -> Type